UNO-Babb/homework-3-all-alone-jennifer/README.md

 pip install Flask
 ```

-After that, you can run BoardGame.py and it will create a web server which can be viewed in a browser window.
+After that, you can run BoardGame.py and it will create a web sepip insrver which can be viewed in a browser window.

 ### Final Submission